 The current assessment of your alertness indicates that you should rest as soon as safely possible.

-The status bar will travel from left to right as the calculated alertness level decreases.
-As the rest icon is approached the color turns from green to yellow to red.
+The status bar travels from left to right as the calculated alertness level decreases.
+As the meter approaches the rest icon, the color turns from green to yellow to red.

 The yellow position indicates the first warning is active and the red position indicates the second warning is active.

-40 mph (64 km/h), the alertness level will change to grey for a short time and the information display will inform you that the system is unavailable.
+40 mph (64 km/h), the alertness level changes to grey for a short time and the information display informs you that the system is unavailable.